dbwebb-se/mvc/example/scrutinizer/README.md

 If everything is green you will have the report from your first build available to inspect.
 Scrutinizer prepares a lot of details from analyzing your code.
 Check out the results for your code and check if you can see some quality metrics.

-You can inspect the [latest build of my example project](https://scrutinizer-ci.com/g/mosbth/mvc-report/).
+You can inspect the [latest build of my example project `mvc-2024-scrutinizer`](https://scrutinizer-ci.com/g/mosbth/mvc-2024-scrutinizer/).

 If your build fails, then check out the output from the build and try to find out what happened.
 You will usually get some verbose error message on what went wrong.